upb-lea/Inkscape_electric_Symbols/README.md

 ### Option 1: Use font by LaTeX
 Save your drawing as `.pdf` file.
 While saving, use the following option in the export dialog.
 ![pdf export dialog](/Sources/pdf_export_dialog.png)
 Now, your figure is exported e.g. as `example_figure.pdf_tex`.
-Now, also LaTeX formular
+Also LaTeX formulars are supported using the `.pdf_tex` format.

 LaTeX example code, to include this figure into your LaTeX document.
 ```